OpenDSA/OpenDSA/RST/en/NP/NPCoping.rst

 How big is :math:`K`?
 Input size is typically :math:`O(n \lg K)` because the item sizes are smaller than :math:`K`.
-Thus, :math:`\Theta(nK)` is exponential on input size.
+Thus, :math:`\Theta(nK)` is actually exponential on the input size.

-This dynamic programming algorithm is tractable if the numbers are "reasonable".
+Our dynamic programming algorithm for the Knapsack problem is tractable if the sizes used are "reasonable".
 That is, we can successfully find solutions to the problem when :math:`nK` is in the thousands.
 Such an algorithm is called a